pokeblokdude/uLayout/README.md

 ---

 ## Installation
-uLayout can be installed from a `.unitypackage` file.
-Download the latest release from the Releases tab.
+uLayout can be installed from the Unity Package Manager via git URL: `git@github.com:pokeblokdude/uLayout.git`\
+Alternatively, you can import directly into your project with a `.unitypackage` file, available in the Releases tab.

 ---